dpt/The-Great-Escape-in-C/README.md

 # “The Great Escape” Ported to C

-© David Thomas, 2013-2018
+© David Thomas, 2013-2019

-16th January 2018
+3rd June 2019

 <p align="center">
   <img src="demo.gif" alt="Demo" />
 </p>

 ## Overview
-This is a work in progress C port of “[The Great Escape](http://www.worldofspectrum.org/infoseekid.cgi?id=0002125)”: the classic isometric 3D game for the 48K Sinclair ZX Spectrum in which you execute a daring escape from a wartime prison camp.
+This is a largely complete C port of “[The Great Escape](http://www.worldofspectrum.org/infoseekid.cgi?id=0002125)”: the classic isometric 3D game for the 48K Sinclair ZX Spectrum in which you execute a daring escape from a wartime prison camp.
 Loosely based on the film of the same name, it was created by [Denton Designs](http://en.wikipedia.org/wiki/Denton_Designs) and published in 1986 by [Ocean Software](http://en.wikipedia.org/wiki/Ocean_Software).

 I [reverse engineered](https://github.com/dpt/The-Great-Escape/) the original game from a binary snapshot of the Spectrum version, decoding the graphics, data tables and all of the logic.
-Originally written in [Z80](http://en.wikipedia.org/wiki/Zilog_Z80) assembly language, I have translated it into portable C where now builds and runs without an [emulator](http://fuse-emulator.sourceforge.net/) on macOS and Windows.
+Originally written in [Z80](http://en.wikipedia.org/wiki/Zilog_Z80) assembly language, I have translated it into portable C code where now builds and runs _exactly like the original_ but without the need of an [emulator](http://fuse-emulator.sourceforge.net/) on macOS and Windows.
 Eventually it could run on mobile platforms and in a web browser.

 ## Goals of the Project
 * Reimplement The Great Escape in portable C code.
-	* While being as faithful to the original as possible.
+	* While being as accurate a recreation of the original as possible.
 * Fully disassemble and document the original game.
-	* My current disassembly is incomplete.
-Attempting to reimplement the game logic forces through issues and flushes out bugs which enable a complete reimplementation to be made, and the original code fully understood.
+	* My disassembly is incomplete in places.
+Attempting to reimplement the game logic 100% flushes out bugs which enable a complete reimplementation to be made, and the original code fully understood.
 * Fix some bugs in the original game.
 * Analyse the before-and-after code metrics.
 	* How much bigger is the compiled C reimplementation compared to the original game?
 	* What can we learn from the original’s tight coding techniques?
 * Provide a basis for porting the game to contemporary systems of the ZX Spectrum.
-	* Although old ports of the game exist for the [PC](http://www.abandonia.com/en/games/534/Great+Escape,+The.html), [C64](http://www.lemon64.com/?game_id=1090) and [CPC](http://www.amstradabandonware.com/en/gameitems/the-great-escape/1179), retro fans would like to see the game on other contemporary systems too.
+	* Although old ports of the game exist for the [PC](http://www.abandonia.com/en/games/534/Great+Escape,+The.html), [C64](http://www.lemon64.com/?game_id=1090) and [CPC](http://www.amstradabandonware.com/en/gameitems/the-great-escape/1179), retro fans would like to see the game on [other contemporary systems](http://atariage.com/forums/topic/239167-new-game-great-escape/) too.

 Chat
 ----
 [![Join the chat at https://gitter.im/The-Great-Escape/Lobby](https://badges.gitter.im/The-Great-Escape/Lobby.svg)](https://gitter.im/The-Great-Escape/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## Current State of the Code
+## Running the Game
-### Does it build and run?
-Yes!

-### What works?

-- Main menu
-- Input
-  - Keyboard + Sinclair joystick (keys 6/7/8/9/0)
-  - Kempston joystick (mapped to arrow keys)
-- Bell ringer
-- Score keeping
-- Character moves and animates correctly
-- Doors
-- Boundaries
-- Transitions
-- Room drawing
-- Exterior drawing, scrolling, masking
-- Items can be picked up, used and dropped
-- Masking
-- AI
-- Movable items (stoves, crates)
-- Sound effects and menu music (macOS only at the moment)

-Non-core:
+The port is an exact recreation of the ZX Spectrum version of The Great Escape, including the input device selection menu.
+It builds and runs on macOS and Windows presently.
+The macOS version is currently the "best" featuring the menu music and sound effects which the Windows port lacks.

+When you start the game hit '0' to start - this will let you define your preferred keys.
+You could also choose '3' for Sinclair (keys 6/7/8/9/0).
+The macOS port will let you choose Kempston and use the arrow keys and '.' for fire.

+There are various other controls which vary by OS.
+On macOS consult the menus for keyboard shortcuts.

-- UI front-ends preserve their aspect ratio
+Both platforms front-ends attempt to always preserve the game's aspect ratio and snap to whole pixels.
-- Keys for window scaling
-- Speed control

-### What doesn't?

-- Various other divergences from the original to be fixed

 ## Current Builds
 - Xcode build - works.
 This is my default build so is most likely to be up-to-date.
-- Windows build - works - needs Visual Studio 2015.
+- Windows build - works.
+This needs Visual Studio 2015.
 - Makefile build - works, but runs the game for 100,000 iterations in headless mode.

+There is an Emscripten build too which runs in the browser, however the structure of the game is not exactly amenable to the browser world.
+This may take some invasive changes to make it work well.

 ### Build Status
 | Branch     | Windows | macOS |